SnowConvert AI - IBM DB2 Issues¶

 Description¶

 DB2 temporal tables do not have a functional equivalent in Snowflake.
 When an application-period or system-period temporal table declaration is found in the CREATE TABLE columns, that column is commented out from the resulting script.
-The behavior of the SELECT statement will differ from Snowflake due that temporal tables are not part of the Snowflake solution and this causes the result to be different if the Select statement is migrated partially, see the example below for more information about this.
+The behavior of the SELECT statement will differ from Snowflake because temporal tables are not part of the Snowflake solution and this causes the result to be different if the Select statement is migrated partially, see the example below for more information about this.

 Select Query¶